 Existing outdoor dining to date has respected the scale and character of the area.
 Any outdoor dining applied for adjacent to heritage buildings needs to respect the character of the buildings and the area.

-This display of goods on Broughton Street adds colour and vitality to the streetscape.
+Figure 21 Goods display This display of goods on Broughton Street adds colour and vitality to the streetscape.

 Figure 22 Narrow footpaths

 Narrow but efficient custom made bench style seating.